-This document presents the first version (1.0) of 'Guidelines for Harmonizing Ocean Surface Microplastic Monitoring Methods' (herein after referred to as the Guidelines) to propose ways of harmonizing methodologies for monitoring microplastic densities at the ocean surface using net sampling to deliver comparable results.

-Specifically, the Guidelines indicates the rationale for various net sampling methods, sample handling and analysis procedures, reporting requirements, and other matters necessary or desirable for harmonization.
+This document presents the first version (1.1) of 'Guidelines for Harmonizing Ocean Surface Microplastic Monitoring Methods' (herein after referred to as the Guidelines.
+Its primary goal is to propose ways of harmonizing methodologies for monitoring microplastic densities at the ocean surface to deliver comparable results.
+Specifically, the Guidelines indicate the rationale for various sample collection methods, sample handling and processing, analytical procedures, reporting requirements, and other matters necessary or desirable for harmonization.

-Preparation of the Guidelines were based on the output of the international workshop held in 2015 as a follow-up to the 'G7 Action Plan to Combat Marine Litter' agreed on in the G7 Elmau Summit 2015, where it was indicated that Japan would lead the harmonization efforts for microplastic monitoring methods.
+Preparation of the Guidelines was based on the output of the international workshop held in 2015 as a follow-up to the 'G7 Action Plan to Combat Marine Litter' agreed on in the G7 Elmau Summit 2015, and a follow-up meeting held in 2019 based on 'G20 Implementation Framework for Actions on marine plastic litter' endorsed in the G20 Osaka Summit 2019.
+It was indicated that Japan would lead the harmonization efforts for microplastic monitoring methods in the workshop and the follow-up meeting held in 2019.

-The Guidelines were developed on the basis of opinions and recommendations compiled at international meetings of microplastic monitoring experts and the results of dedicated in situ and laboratory experiments newly conducted toward harmonization, as well as existing findings collected and summarized from published microplastic monitoring survey reports, guidelines, and manuals.
+The Guidelines were developed on the basis of opinions and recommendations compiled at international meetings of microplastic89 monitoring experts and the results of dedicated in situ and laboratory experiments newly conducted toward harmonization, as well as existing findings collected and summarized from published microplastic monitoring survey reports, guidelines, and manuals.

-At present, several sets of guidelines and other documents are being developed by GESAMP and other international organizations because estimating the abundance and/or distribution of microplastics in water bodies has become important internationally.
-The Guidelines presented here were designed to supplement and complement such documents, and to propose detailed methodologies focusing on net sampling and analysis aimed at producing horizontal distribution maps of microplastics at the ocean surface.
+Estimating the abundance and/or distribution of microplastics in water bodies has become internationally important.
+At present, several sets of guidelines and other documents are being developed by some international organizations including GESAMP.
+The Guidelines presented here were designed to supplement and complement such documents, and to propose detailed methodologies focusing on net sampling and analysis.
+The outcomes of which areto contribute validated and comparable data which can be used to produce horizontal distribution maps (two dimensional maps; 2-D maps) of microplastics at the global ocean surface.

-Many studies are expected to be carried out involving microplastic monitoring at the ocean surface.
-Application of the harmonized methods proposed in the Guidelines could help these efforts generate results in a comparable manner, enabling researchers to analyze, consolidate and integrate the results on a wider scale.
-Through such applications, we strongly believe that our understanding of the abundance of microplastics in the ocean will improve, based on shared and integrated monitoring results, and that this will promote higher level analysis of microplastic issues and application to policy development.
+Many studies are expected to be carried out to monitor microplastics at the ocean surface.
+The application of the harmonized methods proposed in the Guidelines will support these efforts to generate comparable results.
+Thus, enabling researchers to analyze, consolidate and integrate the results on a wider scale.
+Through such an application, we strongly believe that our understanding of the abundance of microplastics in the ocean will improve.
+Shared and integrated monitoring results will promote higher level analysis of microplastic issues and application to policy development.